mdhossin/chisel-dental-react/README.md

-# Welcome to Chisel Dental Clinice website
+# Welcome to Chisel Dental Clinic website

 - This website for dental visit this link for more detial (https://chisel-dantal.web.app)
 - You see the best services what we provided